 What Is Piggybacking Credit & How Does It Work?

-When you piggyback on someone else’s credit card, you become an authorized user on their account.
-Usually, this is in service of establishing credit for the first time or building your credit score.
+When you piggyback on someone else’s credit card, you become an authorized user on their credit card account.
+Usually, this is done if you are working to establish credit for the first time or strengthen your credit.

 While piggybacking credit can serve as an important tool as you establish firm financial footing, there are also situations in which it can be risky.
 Because of this, it’s important to understand how piggyback credit works before using this strategy.